Instinctlol/automatic-twitch-recorder/README.md

 - When done recording, upload to YouTube
 - Monitor multiple streams / implement threading
 - Export to .exe so you don't have to install python (very easy)
+- Use streamlink objects rather than a subprocess